barisbll/influshop-backend/README.md

 # influshop-backend
-Backend of the ecommerce application influshop
+Backend of the ecommerce application influshop.